The Staggering Girl: Production

 In January 2019, it was announced Julianne Moore, Mia Goth, KiKi Layne, Kyle MacLachlan, Marthe Keller and Alba Rohrwacher had joined the cast of the film, with Luca Guadagnino directing from a screenplay by Michael Mitnick.

 Filming

 Principal photography began in November 2018.

 Release

 The film had its world première at the Cannes Film Festival in the Directors Fortnight section on May 17, 2019.
-Shortly after, Mubi acquired distribution rights to the film.
+Shortly after, Mubi acquired distribution rights excluding Italy, China, Japan, Russia and theatrical rights in Turkey to the film.
 It was released on February 15, 2020.